All Episodes

 But it was an effort to totally mislead people.

-And if you if you were caught in by this trap or caught up by it, I wanted to pass this on to you because you uh had been had been had.
+And if you were caught in by this trap or caught up by it, I wanted to pass this on to you because you had been had.

 Let me find this American spectator.

-Remember how after he won, everybody was going gaga, he's America's best friend.
+Remember how after he won, everybody was going gaga?

-He's gonna talk about re uh reformatting the 35-hour work week, he's gonna promote incentives and free market economics and so forth.
+He's going to promote incentives and free market economics and so forth.

 Well, the story says this.

-Nicholas Sarkozy, the right-wing reformer who uh becomes French president on Wednesday, upset both the United States and his opponents yesterday by offering the job of foreign minister to a socialist veteran with anti-American credentials.
+Nicolas Sarkozy, the right-wing reformer who becomes French president on Wednesday, upset both the United States and his opponents yesterday by offering the job of foreign minister to a socialist veteran with anti-American credentials.

-Hubert Vedrine, 59, a former senior aide to the late President Mitterrand, was uh he served as foreign minister from 1997 to 2002, was considering the proposal yesterday.
+Hubert Vedrine, 59, a former senior aide to the late President Mitterrand, he served as foreign minister from 1997 to 2002, was considering the proposal yesterday.

 Now, the prospect of this guy running foreign policy has infuriated the beleaguered socialists and amazed the diplomatic world because he's the architect of a doctrine for containing what he called the abusive streamroller of American power.